Simogo: Lorelei and the Laser Eyes (2024)

 Lorelei and the Laser Eyes is a murder mystery game released on 16 May 2024 for Nintendo Switch and Microsoft Windows, and on 3 December 2024 for PlayStation 4 and PlayStation 5.
 The game was published by Annapurna Interactive.

+Simogo Legacy Collection (2025)

+Simogo Legacy Collection is a video game collection released on 2 December 2025 for Nintendo Switch, Nintendo Switch 2, and Microsoft Windows, including seven games released on the App Store between 2010 and 2015, as well as bonus content from Simogo's history.
+Unlike their previous two releases, the collection is self-published.

-Reception & Awards
+Reception and awards

-While Bumpy Road and Kosmo Spin received positive reviews, earning aggregate scores of 85% and 80% on GameRankings, Beat Sneak Bandit and Year Walk received even more praise, with scores of 91% and 87.38%.
-The highest critically rated title from Simogo is Device 6, with a score of 92.24%, placing it in the top 100 games of all time as of its release.
-Sayonara Wild Hearts attained an aggregate score of 90% for iOS and 84.57% for Nintendo Switch.
+While Bumpy Road and Kosmo Spin received positive reviews, earning aggregate scores of 86% and 83% on the review aggregator website Metacritic, Beat Sneak Bandit, Device 6 and Year Walk received even more praise, with scores of 92%, 92% and 87% respectively.
+Device 6, with a score of 92%, was in the top 100 games of all time at the time of its release.
+Sayonara Wild Hearts attained an aggregate score of 82–88% depending on platform.
+Lorelei and the Laser Eyes attained a score of 88–91% depending on platform.

-On the review aggregator website Metacritic, in 2022, the highest meta score for a Simogo game was Beat Sneak Bandit with a score of 92%, followed by Device 6 also with a score of 92%.